t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 author_profile: false
 ---

-The prerequisite for this post is that you know all the essential AWS building blocks and basic architecture of an AWS based batch scheduler as I presented in my [previous post](https://t-neumann.github.io/pipelines/AWS-architecture/).
-In this post, I will show you what environment and resources you have to actually set up on AWS to make an example pipeline run and then how to actually run jobs on the setup AWS Batch queue with [Nextflow](https://www.nextflow.io/).
+The prerequisite for this post is that you have a sound understanding of Nextflow and made yourself familiar with the `salmon-nf` workflow created in [this post](https://t-neumann.github.io/pipelines/Nextflow-pipeline/).
+Furthermore, you should know all the essential AWS building blocks and basic architecture of an AWS based batch scheduler as I presented in my [previous post](https://t-neumann.github.io/pipelines/AWS-architecture/).
+In this post, I will show you what environment and resources you have to actually set up on AWS to make the [`salmon-nf`](https://github.com/t-neumann/salmon-nf) example pipeline run and then how to actually run jobs on the setup AWS Batch queue with [Nextflow](https://www.nextflow.io/).

 ## Credits